-- Share the pictures and videos (received from the volunteers) with partner NCs and other NCs to strengthen our relationship with the partner NCs and build a relationship with new NCs, in order to receive more volunteers from them
+- Share the pictures and videos (received from the volunteers) with partner organisations and ICYE National Committees (NCs) to strengthen relationships and build relationships with new NCs in order to receive more volunteers from them

-- Begin to Request feedback from the NCs that we’ve communicated with concerning the pictures and videos about their impressions and the impact it made on prospective volunteers.
+- Request feedback from NCs that it has communicated with on the photos and videos and the impact it made on prospective volunteers.

-- Inform Partner and Prospective NCs about our need to receive an IT- inclined volunteer on a short-term (about 6 weeks), say a STEPS Volunteer, who will work in the ICYE Ghana Office to help revamp ICYE Ghana’s website.
+- Inform Partner and Prospective NCs about its interest in receiving an IT- inclined volunteer on the short-term (about 6 weeks) who will work in the ICYE Ghana Office to help revamp ICYE Ghana’s website:

 – Detailed and descriptive information about all the projects will be made available on our website.
-Moreover, our Demand-Driven Approach will also be made conspicuous on the homepage so it can be easily seen and known about.
+Moreover, our Demand-Driven Approach will also be made conspicuous on the homepage.

-– The blogs of current volunteers will also be made available on the website.
+– The blogs of current volunteers will be made available on the website.

-– A ‘Testimony’ section will also be allocated on the website where volunteers’ overall experience will be written in a few words.
-The main aim of this will be to stress on the fact that Ghana is a good place for any volunteer who wants to improve on his/her English language and become more fluent.
+– A ‘Testimony’ section will also be allocated on the website where volunteers’ overall experiences will be described.
+The main aim of this will be to stress the fact that Ghana is the destination for volunteers wanting to improve on their English language skills.

-– ICYE Ghana website will also be made mobile-friendly in this process.
+– ICYE Ghana website will also be made mobile-friendly.

-- Find out from volunteers at their End of Year Camp how they think we can make ICYE Ghana more visible, from their point of view; and also find out what attracted them to come to Ghana (even when we were ‘less visible’ then).
+- Find out from volunteers at their end of year final evaluation camp how they believe ICYE Ghana can be made more visible and what attracted them to come to Ghana.

-– Whether ICYE Ghana has become more popular by have more visits on our website
+– Whether ICYE Ghana has become more popular by way of a larger number of visits on its website

 - To assess the impact of our newly introduced ‘Demand-Driven Approach.’